When we eat fats, they are absorbed by our gut and enter our bloodstream.

 Your blood fat is one piece of the puzzle

-While food can impact your blood fat, remember that it can affect other parts of your biology too, like your blood sugar and gut health.
+While food can impact your blood fat, remember that it can also affect other parts of your biology too, like your blood sugar and gut health.

 ZOE combines all these factors to recommend the best foods for your overall biology, helping you to reduce dietary inflammation and support your gut.